Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: Turbulent velocity neural network based generation

 \subsection{NN-Turb model}

-We propose a fully convolutional model for the generation of 1-dimensional fields with turbulent velocity statistics:
+We propose a fully convolutional model for the generation of a 1-dimensional field with some turbulent velocity statistics:

-where $l_s$ is the sampling distance of the generated fields, \textit{i.e.} the smallest available scale of analysis. $\Psi$ is our model which takes as input a Gaussian white noise $\text{w}(x)$ of size $N$, and produces the field corresponding to the velocity increment $\delta_{l_s}u(x)$.
-The output field is also of size $N$.
+where $l_s$ is the sampling distance of the generated fields, \textit{i.e.} the smallest available scale of analysis. $\Psi$ is our model which takes as input a Gaussian white noise $w(x)$ with zero mean and unit variance, and produces the field corresponding to the velocity increment $\delta_{l_s}u(x)$.
 Finally, the generated turbulent velocity field $u(x)$ is defined as the cumulative sum of $\delta_{l_s}u(x)$:

-So, our NN-Turb model performs a double operation on the input noise $\text{w}(x)$.
-On the one hand it deformates the Gaussian pdf of $\text{w}(x)$ to a pdf in agreement with turbulent velocity statistics.
-On the other hand, our model introduces a structure of dependencies (multi-point correlations) on the initial white noise used as input.
+So, our NN-Turb model performs a double operation on the input noise $w(x)$.
+On the one hand it deformates the Gaussian pdf of $w(x)$ to a pdf in agreement with the turbulent velocity statistics at the sampling scale $l_s$.
+On the other hand, our model introduces a structure of dependencies (multi-point correlations) in the initial white noise used as input.
+This approach implies the existence of a small scale process $\delta_{l_s}u(x)$ with a given distribution and a given structure of dependencies whose cumulative sum statistically behaves as turbulent velocity up to fourth order statistics.
+Physically the scales in the dissipative domain take information from larger scales and this information is encoded in the structure of dependencies and pdf of $\delta_{l_s}u(x)$~\cite{Yakhot2006}.
+Moreover, directly generating a small scale increment in the dissipative domain and constructing the full process $u(x)$ by eq.(\ref{eq:ux}) facilitates the continuous deformation of the pdf of the increments across scales from the dissipative to the integral domain.

 The operator $\Psi$ follows a U-net architecture performing a multi-resolution processing of the input Gaussian white noise based on convolutional kernels of different sizes~\cite{Ronneberger2015}.
+This generative approach consists of a non-linear filtering of the input noise, thus generalizing the linear filtering version of~\cite{Klein2003,Hoepffner2011}.
 See~\ref{appendix:NN} for more details on the NN-Turb architecture.